TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 - JEANNIN Franck
 - GOISBEAULT Sébastien
+- Architect
+- Users

 ## Approvals

 - You need to come up with realistic and testable scenarios about access control, room usage, circulation, signage, furniture, storage, plugs, toilets, etc.

 - The virtual setup needs to be as close as possible to the real setup.
 - For instance, if a door has a lock in the real world, it would also require some sort of badge/key in the virtual world, a room that can only fit 10 people in the real world, will have the equivalent capacity in the virtual world, etc.

 - You need to obey the laws of physics in the virtual world, no super powers, you can’t walk across walls, fly, etc.